 Mum’s the word

-This expression dates from the 15th century and is an injunction to remain silent and not say a word.
-The word mum here has no relevance to mother.
+'Mum's the word' usually said in a conspiratorial tone of voice, meaning that what has just been said or revealed to you by another person is confidential and should therefore remain so.
+This expression dates from the 15th century and is an injunction or a promise to remain silent and not say a word to anyone.
+The word 'mum' here has no relevance to mother.
 Mum is an old word from the 1400s, imitative in origin, and means the sound one makes with closed lips.
-By the 1500s, it meant refusing to speak or to stay silent, from which the word mummer, an actor in a dumb show, is derived.
+The word 'mumble' derives from the same etymology.
+By the 1500s, 'mum' meant refusing to speak or to stay silent, from which the word 'mummer', an actor in a dumb show, is derived.
 Shakespeare uses a variation of the expression in Henry VI Part II, Act I, Scene II, “Seal your lips and give no word but mum.”